kawashirov/distant-horizons/Readme.txt

 The Minecraft source code is NOT added to your workspace in a editable way.
 Minecraft is treated like a normal Library.
 Sources are there for documentation and research purposes only.

+Source code uses mcp mappings not Mojangs.

+The source code can be 'created' with the ./eclipse command and can be found in the following path: minecraft-lod-mod\build\fg_cache\mcp\ VERSION \joined\ RANDOM_STRING \patch\output.jar